Life is short.

 I hope you sing Blessed be Your Name.
 I hope you raise your hands towards heaven.

 I hope you clap.
-I think the Savior deserves that much expression, at least, for loving me and leading me safely home.
-It’s a home I’ve always longed to live in.
+I think the Savior deserves that much expression, at least, for loving me so, so well through this life and into my forever home.
+It’s a home I’ve always longed to live in!
+I’ll be so happy to finally arrive!

 I hope you celebrate.
 You can celebrate my life, if you really want to, but what I really hope you celebrate is my King.

 Celebrate the glories of heaven’s kingdom realm!
 I don’t want the pastor to talk about ashes to ashes, dust to dust and all that racket.
 I want him to tell what how to live in real joy.
 But don’t use the word “gospel”, please, Pastor.
 Use simple, everyday words like love, forgiveness and peace.
 Explain the Father’s loving heart, because it is AMAZING, and there are people who haven’t fully heard how it transformed my life.
 Vividly display being set free as best you can, Pastor.
-Jump around a little.
+Jump around a little–no, a lot!

 Tell about the passionate, unshakeable, transforming, peace-oozing love of an incredible Prince of Peace.
 Talk about His love for the downtrodden….. how He bore (literally carried, experienced, was wounded by) our griefs and carried (took upon Himself) our sorrows.

 When you lower my casket into the ground, I want the kids to have confetti and glitter to toss.
 It will be a chance for them to remember that our hearts can join the celebration of the angels any time they want to, even when our bodies are stuck down here on earth.

 I want a cloud of colorful balloons to be released into the air.

-I want the balloons to symbolize my spirit set free from the limitations of my old flimsy body.
+I want the balloons to symbolize my soul at last set free from the limitations of my old flimsy body.